Voter Registration

 All FAA public locations must display the appropriate Register to Vote Here poster.
 Posters are available in three different versions which include English/Spanish/Navajo, English/Spanish/Apache and English/Spanish.
 As with any other transaction, customers can receive free language assistance through FAA’s language assistance system.

-For Voter Registration Assistance posters requirements, see Posters in the Lobby.
+●For Voter Registration Assistance posters requirements, see Posters in the Lobby.

 In-Person Transactions: Processing the Forms

-Designated FAA staff in each local office collects all Voter Registration (DES‑1232A) forms in the designated location and mails them by no later than the next workday(g) to the appropriate County Recorder’s office.
+Designated FAA staff in each local office collects all Arizona Voter Registration Forms (DES‑1232A) and Federal Voter Registration forms in the designated location and mails them by no later than the next

 The designated FAA Staff must look up the appropriate County Recorder’s office address based on the customer’s residential address on the back of the DES‑1232A form.
-See the Arizona Secretary of State’s County Election Contacts webpage for County Recorder offices.
+See the

 Staff must mail all voter registration forms received at an FAA office to the appropriate County Recorder’s office, regardless of any of the following:

-The customer’s age;
+●The customer’s age;

-The customer’s citizenship status;
+●The customer’s citizenship status;

-The answers provided on the voter registration form;
+●The answers provided on the voter registration form;

-The color of ink used to complete the form; and
+●The color of ink used to complete the form; and

-Whether any fields were left blank or incomplete.
+●Whether any fields were left blank or incomplete.

 By no later than the next workday, designated staff in each local office must collect all the Voter Preference Question forms (DES 1231A).
 The DES-1231A forms are counted and batched using the Batch Report for Voter Preference Question (DES-1230A) form.
 Two copies of the completed DES-1230A are required.
 One copy of the DES-1230A is retained in the local office for two years, and the other copy of the DES-1230A is placed in a designated location (to be mailed to the DES Records Center).
 When there are enough forms in the designated location to fill a bankers box, the local office mails the full box to the DES Records Center.